 While our clinic operations may look different during this time, we assure you we will continue to provide quality healthcare to as many people as possible, while also practicing new and necessary safety procedures in the wake of COVID-19.

 Safety procedures include temperature checks, CDC screening questions, crowd control at the entrance of the clinic and throughout the building.
 Social distancing, mask requirements, and limited waiting inside the building for services have also been implemented.

 In response to COVID-19, ticket distribution processes have changed.
 Please check your specific clinic location for more information on how to receive a ticket or book an appointment to receive services at an upcoming clinic.
 We also ask that you please be patient as we are still finding the most efficient way to provide care for as many people as possible.

 Please check specific clinic locations to confirm what services will be available.
-Vision exam lanes will be set up at least seven feet apart, and each station will be disinfected with a 70% alcohol spray between every patient.
-The number of patients in the vision dispensing area will be controlled in a one-in, one-out process to allow for social distancing.
-Patients will be prohibited from handling mirrors.
-Frames and any equipment will be disinfected after being handled by a patient.
+Vision exam lanes are spaced for social distancing, and each station is disinfected with a 70% alcohol spray between every patient.
+Patients are prohibited from handling mirrors.
+Frames and any equipment will be disinfected after being handled by a patient or a gloved hand.

 What services does RAM offer?

 VISION: Complete dilated eye exams, testing for glaucoma, testing for diabetic retinopathy, glasses made on site

 PREVENTION: Breast exams, diabetes screening, physicals, women’s health

 EDUCATION: Educational resources and information are provided throughout service areas

 NOTE: Due to time constraints, be prepared to choose between DENTAL and VISION services.
 All patients will have the option of receiving DENTAL and MEDICAL care or VISION and MEDICAL care, but not DENTAL and VISION care on the same day.